Mental Health and Wellbeing

 Trauma Informed School

 As a Trauma Informed School, we support children who suffer trauma or have mental health problems and support them to overcome these barriers to them flourishing.
 We have trained practitioners within the school who drive this.
-Our school employs two Wellbeing Champions, Miss Coverson and Miss de Valero.
-In addition to being TIS practitioners, Miss Coverson has a degree in Mental Health and Miss de Valero is a trained counsellor.
-We use a range of additional interventions and support for our more vulnerable children to support them.
+Our school employs two Wellbeing Champions.
+In addition to being TIS practitioners, they both have a wealth of skills and expertise in order to support for our more vulnerable children to support them.

 Growing in Grief Awareness